praekelt/mote/docs/api.rst

     {% render_element "myproject.website.atoms.button" button='{"text": "{{ foo }}"}' %}

 The variable called ``element`` is special.
 It allows you to relatively lookup other elements.
-In this example ``button`` also renders one of its sibling elements ``anchor``.
+In this example our button element also renders one of its sibling elements ``anchor``.
 It's a very artificial example but illustrates the usage.

 Let's extend the button element to render a sibling.: